-The Pakistani Educational Leadership Project (PELP) has been funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs, Office of Citizen Exchanges, since an inaugural one month institute at Plymouth State University in 2004.
-Shaped by Pakistan’s reform initiatives, it provides Pakistani educators with the opportunity to explore U.S. innovations in educational leadership for adaptation in Pakistan.
-In the process they also build relationships with U.S. citizens.
+The Pakistani Educational Leadership Project (PELP) was funded by the U.S. Department of State, Bureau of Educational and Cultural Affairs, Office of Citizen Exchanges, for ten years (from 2004 until 2014).
+Shaped by Pakistan’s reform initiatives, it provided Pakistani educators with the opportunity to explore U.S. innovations in educational leadership for adaptation in Pakistan.
+In the process they also built relationships with U.S. citizens.

 As an exciting spin-off of State Department funding, a community of practice – and spirit – has evolved from the alumni base that transcends boundaries.
 It consists of interested individuals and networks in both countries.
 Linkages include U.S. Department of State Alumni; U.S. Embassy, Islamabad, Pakistan-U.S. Alumni Network; USAID Education Pakistan; Embassy of Pakistan, Washington D.C; Harvard University’s South Asia Initiative and Pakistan programs; Phillips Academy’s Non Sibi; and the Max Warburg Foundation

-Please visit our facebook group for the project where participants share their stories and pictures, and keep us updated on their work in Pakistan.
+Please visit the alumni facebook group for the project where participants share their stories and pictures, and keep us updated on their work in Pakistan.